 Your doctor and pharmacist should both offer you information about how to take the drug and note potential interactions with food or other drugs.

 Here’s why knowing the side effects is important: if nausea or headache is a known side effect of the drug and you aren’t aware of it, you could end up in the ER unnecessarily.
-Alternatively, if you assume dizziness is a side effect and it’s not, your doctor should know of a new symptom which might change your care plan.
+Alternatively, if you assume dizziness is a side effect and it’s not, your doctor should know of a new symptom that might change your care plan.

 4. How long will I have to take this drug?
 Is it hard to get off of it?

 Some drugs (sleep aids and GERD drugs, for example) tend to have a “rebound” effect.
-This means if you take a sleep aid one night, it is often harder to fall asleep the next night without the pill, leading to dependence and another pill the next night..
+This means if you take a sleep aid one night, it is often harder to fall asleep the next night without the pill, leading to dependence and another pill the next night.
 Many people find they have to be weaned off the pills and have trouble returning to a non-drug sleep pattern.